Barbare Jorjadze was a Georgian writer, women’s rights activist, and author of the XIX century. Her first cookbook was published in 1874, in Georgia.

-The book requires a general knowledge of the cuisine, cooking skills and a little bit of imagination.
+The book requires a general knowledge of the cuisine, cooking skills, and a little bit of imagination.
 Barbara divides the book into two parts: Georgian and European Cuisine.
-That is why the book is also very significant for us now, it is proof that before the all-swallowing-soviet-era, we had quite rich and diverse cuisine, with a tremendous list of ingredients, cooking methods, advises, etc.
+That is why the book is also very significant for us now.
+It is proof that before the all-swallowing-soviet-era, we had quite rich and diverse cuisine, with a tremendous list of ingredients, cooking methods, recommendations.

-Thus, it is more than just a cookbook, it bears the history of everyday nutritional life of XIX luxurious people in Georgia.
+Thus, it is more than just a cookbook.
+It bears the history of the everyday nutritional life of the XIX century luxurious people in Georgia.

-So, sometimes, I try to explore her cookbook “Georgian Cuisine and Tried Housekeeping Notes”, first published in 1874, in Georgia and thus, dedicate this page to those recipes from her book, I managed to figure out how to do it.
+Sometimes, I am exploring her cookbook “Georgian Cuisine and Tried Housekeeping Notes”.
+From time to time, I shall post the recipes from her book, I managed to figure out how to do it.

-For further reading about Barbare Jorjadze, here is my interview and very delicious article by Lauren Collins for New Yorker – The Culinary Muse of the Caucasus
+For further reading about Barbare Jorjadze, you can read my interview and very delicious article by Lauren Collins for New Yorker – The Culinary Muse of the Caucasus.